Northern Ireland Budget Act 2023

 Overview

-This Bill authorizes government spending in Northern Ireland for the financial years ending 31 March 2023 and 2024.
-It sets spending limits, allows borrowing, and clarifies how income will be used, effectively acting as a budget for Northern Ireland in the absence of a functioning local Assembly.
+This bill authorizes government spending in Northern Ireland for the financial years ending March 31, 2023, and March 31, 2024.
+It sets spending limits, authorizes borrowing, and clarifies how income will be used.
+The bill is being passed by the UK Parliament because the Northern Ireland Assembly is not currently functioning.

 Description

-The Bill outlines spending plans for various Northern Ireland government departments and public bodies for the years 2023 and 2024.
-Specific allocations are detailed in Schedules 1 and 2 (not included in this summary, but available in the full bill), which cover a wide range of public services, including health, education, infrastructure, and justice.
-The bill also:
+The bill outlines the budget for various Northern Ireland departments and bodies for the financial years 2022-2023 and 2023-2024.
+Specific spending limits are detailed in Schedules 1 and 2 which are not included in this summary.

 Government Spending

-The Bill authorizes a total of £26,656,975,000 in spending for the year ending 31 March 2023 and £17,404,266,000 for the year ending 31 March 2024.
-This includes funds for current services and capital projects across various government departments and public bodies.
-The bill also allows for significant borrowing to supplement the spending.
-Specific departmental figures are detailed in Schedules 1 and 2, and are not included here.
+The bill authorizes a total expenditure of approximately £26,656,975,000 for the year ending 31 March 2023, and £17,404,266,000 for the year ending 31 March 2024.
+Significant borrowing is also authorized for both years.
+The exact breakdown of spending across different departments and areas is detailed in Schedules 1 and 2, which are not included here.

 Groups Affected

-The Bill will affect a wide range of groups in Northern Ireland:
+The bill affects a wide range of groups in Northern Ireland.
+The impact can be categorized as follows:

 Powered by nyModel